GA-repos/HTML-and-CSS/readme.md

 *(Note: All code for this lesson is available in [this repo](https://github.com/ga-wdi-exercises/html-css-in-class/tree/master) with branches for each step.)*

-Create a directory in you sandbox called `html-and-css`
+Create a directory in your sandbox called `html-and-css`

 ```bash
 cd ~/wdi/sandbox